twomice/upgrade-civicrm/README.txt

 upgrade_civicrm

-Bash script to upgrade CiviCRM from the command line.
+Bash script to upgrade CiviCRM from the command line, on Drupal sites.

 ===================
 CONFIGURATION